Resources

 Website: http://www.AZCaregiver.org

 Raising Special Kids’ Parent-to-Parent support program matches families who have a child with a disability or special health care need with volunteers (“mentors”) who have a child with a similar diagnosis who can provide information and support.
-They can match families in a variety of categories, including autism, ADHD, developmental disabilities, medical conditions, and foster care/adoption.
-Click here for more information and/or to complete an online request form.

 Arizona Grandparent Ambassadors (AZGA) is a statewide coalition of aunts, uncles, fictive kin, and grandparents who are caring for children who are unable to remain in their own homes.
 Their mission is to support, mobilize, educate, and advocate for better laws and policies to help these caregivers provide better care for their children.
 Website